justeattakeaway/pie/.changeset/rude-items-reply.md

 "pie-monorepo": minor
 ---

-[Changed] - mark lit and pie-webc-core as external deps
+[Changed] - mark pie-webc-core as an external dependency